 This will be brief.
 But I want to share what felt to me like a huge step forward for Angel.
 This past Saturday, March 19, was a cold, windy, stormy day.
 Debbie Krimsley was scheduled to give Angel a cranio-sacral bodywork session and I wanted to cancel.
 It was very cold and very windy and I thought Angel would be upset by the storm and agitated and jumping around.
 So I suggested to Debbie that we cancel and she said, "I'm game to do it."
 So I met Debbie at Angel's paddock, expecting the session to last less than fifteen minutes because I thought Angel would be too agitated from the wind.
+Debbie said that Angel walked up to greet her when she arrived, which is a huge improvement.
+Until very recently, Angel would turn tail and run away from everyone but the bringer of dinner.

 The summary is, Angel stood still, quiet and visibly happy, for one hour and fifteen minutes while Debbie worked on her.
 Debbie was able to touch and massage body areas she has not been able to touch before.
 She was even able to massage her poll, forehead, jaws and ears!
 Woohoo!!
 That was a big first.